What is chlorine?

-There are many ways to add chlorine to drinking water because there are many different chlorine disinfectant products available on the market.
+There are many ways to add chlorine to drinking water because there are many different chlorine disinfectant products.
 These products can take the form of a solid, liquid or gas depending on the other ingredients.
-However, they all work in a similar way once added to water.
+They all work in a similar way once added to water.
 This is why they all get the generic labeling of “chlorine.”

-Your water supplier chooses the product used in your drinking water based on a number of factors, including: cost, source water, size of system and other forms of treatment needed.
+Your water supplier chooses the product used in your drinking water based on many factors like cost, source water, size of system and other forms of treatment needed.

-Chlorine disinfectants are easy to use to make water safe in emergency situations, such as an earthquake, in which the water supply system is damaged.
+Chlorine disinfection is an easy way to make water safe during emergencies.
+Events like earthquakes can damage water supply systems.
 To learn about a safe method for using household bleach (chlorine) to disinfect water, see HealthLinkBC File #49b Disinfecting Drinking Water.

 Can the chlorine added to my drinking water harm me?

 Like many substances, chlorine can be dangerous in very high concentrations.
 However, there is no evidence that chlorine disinfectants are harmful to people when used in small amounts needed to disinfect drinking water.

 Health Canada reports no harmful health effects in people who drink water with large concentrations of chlorine (50mg/L) over short periods of time.
 This concentration is much larger than the concentration needed to keep your drinking water safe.
 The majority of Canadians do not have chlorine levels over 2mg/L in their tap water.